-You may use the textbook as a basic reference guide, but you must supplement this reading with an extensive search of other literature sources available on the web and in the University of Calgary Library's electronic databases.
-Please discuss your choice of condition with the instructor prior to working on your paper (no later than October 23).
+You may use the textbook as a basic reference guide, but you must supplement this reading with an extensive search of other peer-reviewed scholarly literature sources available on the web and in the University of Calgary Library's electronic databases.

+Please discuss your choice of condition and age for your case study with the instructor prior to working on your paper (no later than October 22).

-Suggested size of the paper: 2,500 - 3000 words.
+Suggested size of the paper: up to 2,500 - 3,000 words, including all sections.
 APA-style is required.

-4. Online 'Take Home' Exam.
-Value: 15%.
-DUE: DECEMBER 9, 2020
+4. Online 'Take Home' Exam - Value: 15%.
+DUE: DECEMBER 9, 2021